YOUR GUIDE TO

 Best Promotional Products For Golf Tournament Fundraising

-These have been in high demand for the past five years.
+These have been in high demand for many years.
 Just wet the cooling towel and it cools down to about 65 degrees.
 As long as it’s wet, it cools, and when it dries out, just add water.
-Prices range from $6 to $15, as a benefit multiple logos can be printed on the towels!
-In addition, the instruction card can be digitally printed on the GCHILL and GCHILL-SPORT allowing more space for sponsors.
-The towels sell for $6-$8 so with 20 sponsors at $1 each, the charity earns a cool profit of $12+ each.
+New dye sublimated technology allows for a stunning and soft to the touch full-color imprint.
+Multiple full-color sponsors logos can be printed on the towels!
+If the towels sell for $6-$8 and you have 20 sponsors at $1 each, the charity earns a cool profit of $12+ each.
+See Options.

 Hole sponsor signs and/or custom golf flags are ideal ways to get added revenue at a very small cost.
 Golf tournaments charge anywhere from $100 to $2,500 to be a hole sponsor.
-Custom flags only cost $25 and can be used year after year or can be signed and given to the sponsor as a thank you.
+Some custom flags cost $25 and can be used year after year or can be signed and given to the sponsor as a thank you.
+See Options.

 Some manufacturer’s (like Titleist) offer a discount on golf balls used for events as long as they have either the name or date of the golf tournament printed on them.
 (Titleist will even print the name or date on the second side without an imprint charge.)
+Contact us for more information on your options.
 Since most of the golfers in these tournaments do not golf much each year, they are more interested in new and unique products instead of the most expensive golf balls.
 Remember golf balls have two imprint locations.
+See Options.

 Golf Tournament Kits

 This hi-tech, and fun divot tool is in high demand.
 It is branded with a removable ball marker.
-The XL 2.0 version has a second side imprint area, large enough for two extra logos.
+The XL version has a second side imprint area, large enough for two extra logos.
 Pitchfix also has a tin option in which each golfer would receive a branded tin containing a logoed tool, hat clip and extra ball marker (thus four imprint areas) all for under $25.
-The golfers, sponsors and fundraisers love this product.
+The golfers, sponsors, and fundraisers love this product.
+See Options.

 Poker Chip Ball Markers

 Drink tokens-with two $500 sponsors = $1,000.
 The chips cost $1.49 so with 100 golfers that’s $149.
 That will leave you $850 for drinks.
 When the beverage cart comes by, they will put a mark on the chip to show you received your beverage, leaving the advertising with the golfer.
-Another use for the chips would be a peel off tab with a hidden prize underneath or numbers for a drawing.
+Another use for the chips would be a peel-off tab with a hidden prize underneath or numbers for a drawing.
+See options.